 Ad operations are facing a pressing need for evolution.
-With the current complexity of programmatic advertising, including multiple demand sources and components, the landscape of digital ad sales is a new and often-ruthless frontier.
-In many ways, the complex media industry calls to improve the approach from digital advertising sales professionals.
+With the current complexity of programmatic advertising, including multiple data sources and a frustrating lack of transparency, the landscape of digital advertising sales is a new and often-ruthless frontier.
+In many ways, the complexity of the media industry calls for improvement to the approach from digital advertising sales professionals.

 These eight challenges in the ad sales process can compromise online publishers’ edge, efficiency, and, of course, overall success in the media market.